Skip to content

 How It Works

 The agent signs outgoing requests with an Ed25519 private key following RFC 9421 (HTTP Message Signatures).
-The covered components are exactly:
+Form-specific requests cover:

 • @method — the HTTP method (POST, GET, etc.)